-- Maintain a feedback loop with communities to ensure statewide efforts are prioritizing community voice and meeting community needs - > Promote meaningful opportunities for community engagement in the Office of Equity's work - > Convene a Community Advisory Board to set the Office of Equity's priorities and timelines - Review and recommend changes to policies that govern board/commission membership and compensation - Recommend strategies to agencies on how to center community voice in order to deliver barrier-free access to government services
+- Maintain a feedback loop with communities to ensure statewide efforts are prioritizing community voice and meeting community needs - Promote meaningful opportunities for community engagement in the Office of Equity's work - Convene a Community Advisory Board to inform the Office of Equity's priorities and timelines - Recommend strategies to agencies on how to center community voice in order to deliver barrier-free access to government services

 The Office of Equity should be a conduit between state government and communities.
 This connection ensures the statewide vision of equity is driven by community aspirations and needs.
-The Office should create a Community Advisory Board to set its priorities and timelines, and participation on the Board should be barrier-free for all appointed members.
+Participation on the Community Advisory Board should be barrier-free for all invited community members.

-FIGURE 15.
-The Community Advisory Board
+FIGURE X. The Community

-The Office of Equity should convene a Community Advisory Board to set the Office's priorities and timelines.
+The Office of Equity should convene a Community Advisory Board to inform the Office's priorities and timelines.
 This Board would help the Office of Equity understand the complexity of communities, and it would be one point of access for communities to inform state government decisions in a direct way.
-Guidance from the Board should have a direct impact on the standards and performance measures the Office establishes for state government.
+Guidance from this Board should have a direct impact on the standards and performance measures the Office establishes for state government.

-The Board must include representatives from communities that are most impacted by government practices, policies, and funding decisions, including historically and currently marginalized communities.
+The Board must include representatives from communities that are most impacted by government practices, policies, and funding decisions, including historically marginalized communities.
 Membership must represent diverse opinions and backgrounds, including meaningful and comprehensive geographic representation.